 We work with local and regional parks and avian conservation groups to rescue abandoned, threatened or damaged eggs, chicks and adults during the breeding season.
-These are incubated and reared for release.
-Since 2000 we've reared and released 123 plovers at Monterey Bay beaches, including 80 that hatched from eggs.
+Since we began our plover rehabilitation program in 2000, we have successfully released 135 birds and counting.

 In addition, our husbandry aviculture team has helped rescue and rehabilitate other shorebird species, such as sandpipers and killdeers, with the SPCA of Monterey County.